touchyfeelytech/sex-tech-hackathon/README.md

 ## Things to do b**efore the event**

-[ x ] Make sure you've ordered your ticket[ x ] Agree to our Code of Conduct (TBA)[ x ] Introduce yourself on the [introductions doc](https://docs.google.com/document/d/1MU5UgJ7BUryLbj1cE-3zsQH3TvfaMQv5D5IvjGIL7I4/edit)[ x ] Have a brief idea of something you'd like to work on - this will leave more time for development on the day![ x ]
-Order any tools or materials you might like to use ahead of time
+[ x ] Make sure you've ordered your ticket
+[ x ] Agree to our Code of Conduct (TBA)
+[ x ] Introduce yourself on the [introductions doc](https://docs.google.com/document/d/1MU5UgJ7BUryLbj1cE-3zsQH3TvfaMQv5D5IvjGIL7I4/edit)
+[ x ] Have a brief idea of the challenge you'd like to work on - this will leave more time for development on the day!
+[ x ] Order any tools or materials you might like to use ahead of time

 ## Finding a team